3. Python Virtual Environments

 If you intend to generate the B2000++ documentation, install the SMR package smrconfig, Sphinx, as well as additional Python modules with pip (under Python3):

-pip install Sphinx sphinx-rtd-theme autodocphinx-argparse \
+pip install Sphinx sphinx-rtd-theme autodoc sphinx-argparse \

-sphinxcontrib-bibtex sphinxcontrib-devhelp sphinxcontrib-htmlhelp\
+sphinxcontrib-bibtex sphinxcontrib-devhelp sphinxcontrib-htmlhelp \

 sphinxcontrib.jquery sphinxcontrib-jsmath sphinxcontrib-qthelp \